 1. GeForce RTX 50 Series: These are the newest cards and can utilize all DLSS 4 features, including Multi Frame Generation.

-2. GeForce RTX 40 Series: These cards support most DLSS 4 features, including enhanced ray reconstruction, super-resolution, deep leaning anti-aliasing, and improved frame generation, but not Multi Frame Generation.
+2. GeForce RTX 40 Series: These cards support most DLSS 4 features, including enhanced ray reconstruction, super-resolution, deep learning anti-aliasing, and improved frame generation, but not Multi Frame Generation.